Canning in practice

 - Heat process by thermally isolate the jars for 24-48 hours.
 Wrap them in clothes and tuck them under several highly isolating covers like a duvet.

 - Take them out when cooled to room temperature then test if the lids are sealing properly.
 Press the lid down, if it pops back up then it is not closed properly.
-Repeat the canning process or use the jam up.
+Repeat the canning process or use the food up.

 - Store the jars in a dark cool place.